tari-project/rfcs/src/RFC-0201_TariScript.md

 }
 ```

-The [script signature] is a [CAPK Signature]  using a combination of the output commitment private values
+The [script signature] is a [CAPK signature]  using a combination of the output commitment private values
 \\( (v\_i \\, , \\, k\_i )\\) and [script private key] \\(k\_{Si}\\) to prove ownership thereof.
 It signs the script,
 the script input, [script public key] and the commitment.